-&lt;sup>3 The majority of historic properties are not listed on the National Register of Historic Places and may require identification and evaluation by qualified historic preservation and/or archaeological consultants in consultation with the Corps and the SHPO and/or THPO(s).
+3 Many historic properties are not listed on the National Register of Historic Places and may require identification and evaluation by qualified historic preservation and/or archaeological consultants in consultation with USACE and the SHPO and/or THPO(s).

-- d.
-All PCN (inland projects) submittals shall: i) show notification to the SHPO and applicable THPO(s) for their identification of historic properties or cultural resources, ii) state which historic properties or cultural resources may be affected by the proposed work or include a vicinity map indicating the location of them, and iii) include any available documentation from the SHPO or THPO(s) indicating that there are, or are not, historic properties or cultural resources affected.
+- c.
+Proponents must submit a PCN to USACE as soon as possible if the authorized activity may cause effects as stated in 11(a) to ensure that USACE is aware of any potential effects of the permitted activity on any historic property or cultural resource so that the consultation requirements of Section 106 of NHPA can be satisfied. - d.
+All PCN (inland projects) submittals shall: - 1) show notification to the SHPO and applicable THPO(s) for their identification of historic properties or cultural resources (https://portal.ct.gov/-/media/DECD/Historic-Preservation/01 Programs Services/Environmental-Review/ProjectNotificationForm 2021.pdf).
+If no response is received within 30-days from the SHPO/THPO notification, the Corps may proceed to a permit decision on an SV or PCN. - 2) state which historic properties or cultural resources may be affected by the proposed work or include a vicinity map indicating the location of them, and - 3) include any available documentation from the SHPO or THPO(s) indicating that there are, or are not, historic properties or cultural resources affected.
 Starting consultation early in project planning can save proponents time and money. - e.
-If you discover any previously unknown historic, cultural or archeological remains and artifacts while accomplishing the activity authorized by this permit, you must immediately notify the district engineer of what you have found, and to the maximum extent practicable, avoid construction activities that may affect the remains and artifacts until the required coordination has been completed.
-The district engineer will initiate the Federal, Tribal and state coordination required to determine if the items or remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - f.
+If you discover any previously unknown historic, cultural, or archeological remains and artifacts while accomplishing the activity authorized by this permit, you must immediately notify the district engineer of what you have found, and to the maximum extent practicable, avoid construction activities that may affect the remains and artifacts until the required coordination has been completed.
+The district engineer will initiate the Federal, Tribal, and state coordination required to determine if the items or remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - f.
 Federal agencies should follow their own procedures for complying with the requirements of Section 106 of the NHPA.
-Along with the application, Federal permittees shall provide the Corps with the appropriate documentation to demonstrate compliance with those requirements. - g.
-Federal and non-federal applicants should coordinate with the Corps before conducting any onsite archeological work (reconnaissance, surveys, recovery, etc.) requested by CT SHPO or the THPOs, as the Corps will determine the Permit Area for the consideration of historic properties based on 33 CFR 325 Appendix C. This is to ensure that work done is in accordance with Corps requirements.
+Along with the application, Federal permittees shall provide USACE with the appropriate documentation to demonstrate compliance with those requirements. - g.
+Federal and non-federal applicants should coordinate with USACE before conducting any onsite archeological work (reconnaissance, surveys, recovery, etc.) requested by the SHPO or the THPOs, as USACE will determine the permit area for the consideration of historic properties based on 33 CFR 325 Appendix C. This is to ensure that work done is in accordance with USACE requirements.

-12. Federal Threatened and Endangered Species.
+12. Federal Threatened and Endangered Species